Can A Mental Health Online Chat Site Help You Feel Better?

 Counselor reviews

-“I am grateful that to have met Velma on BetterHelp.
+“I am grateful to have met Velma on BetterHelp.
 She is highly insightful, empathetic and has helped me with concrete and targeted advice.
 In fact, she is acutely intelligent in grasping the key issue based on just a few conversations, which helped me.
-She is quick to respond to messages, and she comes back with effective advice and suggestion.
+She is quick to respond to messages, and she comes back with effective advice and suggestions.
 Based on my other experiences with therapists, this is the most effective psychological help I have had.
 I feel heard and understood.”

 “I started my journey with Donna not knowing what it is that I needed help with or what to really expect.
 I was in pain, that is all I knew for certain, and I threw everything at her.
 That was new for me.
 I have had face to face counseling experiences before with two other very kind professionals and with none of them I talked as much during the first sessions as I did with Donna.
 It felt super safe when talking with Donna.
 It is like her aura emits safety which penetrates the skepticism one might have with online counseling (it did for me).
 Apart from feeling safe, her great listening and non-judgement skills kept me staying with Donna.
 I did think a lot about changing counselor once because I wasn't sure whether Donna could understand or help me with problems I was facing in regard to high sensitivities (HSP).
 However, my gut kept me away from it because of the three traits mentioned before.
 Till now, I have always wanted to get better very quickly (max.
 1 month to get better and even that is too long), but with Donna I managed to learn with my heart slowly to let myself take time with the process of getting better.
 One more thing which I found amazing because I was not expecting that all, is Donna's ability to shed light on new perspectives on my deep, philosophical/complex writings.
 Sometimes just a short message from her on my writing makes me something new or helps me gets closer to a solution within me.”